tskit-dev/msprime/docs/ancestry.md

 ```

-Multiple mergers still take place in a haploid simulaton, but only one merger
+Multiple mergers still take place in a haploid simulation, but only one merger
 can take place at a given time:

 ```{code-cell}